kynex7510/3dbrew/content/ACTA:InvalidateAccountToken.md

 # Description

-Resets the account access token (used for certain requests) for the specified account slot.
+Resets the account access token (used for certain requests) for the account.
+The account slot must be 0xFE.
+Therefore, this command can only be used to invalidate the account access token for the currently loaded account.

 The following invalidation actions are supported using this command: